 5 | Jama Masjid

-The Jama Masjid (meaning Friday Mosque) is another beautiful historical site located in downtown Ahmedabad, within the walled city itself.
+The Jama Masjid (meaning Friday Mosque) is another beautiful historical site located in downtown Ahmedabad, within the walled city.

 The mosque is quite stunning, made up of a large courtyard with a pool in the centre for cleansing, next to a massive prayer hall.